Lunar New Year: Language Learning Through Cultural Immersion

 Engaging with Lunar New Year Traditions

-- Foods like oranges (for good luck), long noodles (for longevity), and whole fish (for prosperity) are common, while white foods like tofu are often avoided because they symbolize death.
+- Foods like oranges (for good luck), long noodles (for longevity), and whole fish (for prosperity) are common, while white foods like tofu are avoided because they symbolize death.

 Creative, Personalized Instruction